KenDickey/Cuis-Smalltalk-MetaProperties/README.md

 ````

 The basic usage is for annotating Morph subclasses for visual editing via DragNDrop.

-This means making visual __only__ the instance variables and properties for controlling a Morph's visual characteristics in order to allow a ***VisualPropertyEditor*** to be constructed.

 This annotation is done by adding ***MetaProperties*** for the typical instance variables and properties.
 MetaProperties are used to check what values an iVar #accepts: